cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 ### invitation
 - the process of asking another account to join your organization.

-- invitation can be issued <font color=blue> only by the organization's master account </font>, and it’s extended to either the account ID or email address that is associated with the invited account.
+- invitation can be issued <font color=LightSlateBlue> only by the organization's master account </font>, and it’s extended to either the account ID or email address that is associated with the invited account.
   - After the invited account accepts an invitation, it becomes a member account in the organization.

 - Invitations also can be sent to all current member accounts when the organization needs all members to approve the change from `supporting only consolidated billing features` to `supporting all features in the organization`.